-- a.
-The annual meeting of the stockholders of the Company will be held on December 7, 2021 at 10:00 a.m. and will be convened and held by videoconference via Zoom. - The mailing address of the Company is JY Campos Centre, 9th Avenue corner 30th Street, Bonifacio Global City, Taguig City, 1634 Philippines, for the attention of the Corporate Secretary. - b.
-The approximate date on which copies of this Information Statement shall first be sent and given to the stockholders is November 16, 2021.
+a.
+The annual meeting of the stockholders of the Company will be held on 1 December 2022 at 2:00 p.m. and will be convened and held by videoconference via Zoom.

+The mailing address of the Company is JY Campos Centre, 9th Avenue corner 30th Street, Bonifacio Global City, Taguig City, 1634 Philippines, for the attention of the Corporate Secretary.

+b.
+The approximate date on which copies of this Information Statement shall first be sent and given to the stockholders is 9 November 2022.